kintrix007/madlibs-vala/README.md

 # Madlibs in Vala

-### A simple project demonstrating the difference between the straightforward and the systemic implementation.
+### A simple project demonstrating the difference between the straightforward and the systemic implementation of madlibs.

 ### Dependencies